Contact us

 1. Work out which line A-E (RER) or 1-14 (Metro), remember this and its colour!

-2. Check which station is at the end of the line, highlighted in bold with the number/letter on the map, this gets complicated when it branches.
+2. Check which station is at the end of the line, highlighted in bold with the number/letter on the map, this gets complicated IF it branches.
 Remember this!

 3. Follow signs to that line.
 The signage in the larger stations can be horrific, keep a constant look out, as the direction arrow may suddenly change…